tkn-tub/ns3-gym/doc/manual/source/wifi.rst

 The 802.11 Distributed Coordination Function is used to calculate when to grant access to the transmission medium.
-While implementing the DCF would have been particularly easy if we had used a recurring timer that expired every slot, we chose to use the method described in *(missing reference here from Yans paper)* where the backoff timer duration is lazily calculated whenever needed since it is claimed to have much better performance than the simpler recurring timer solution.
+While implementing the DCF would have been particularly easy if we had used a recurring timer that expired every slot, we chose to use the method described in [ji2004sslswn]_ where the backoff timer duration is lazily calculated whenever needed since it is claimed to have much better performance than the simpler recurring timer solution.